 - The FR rotary joints have a high signal-carrying capacity.
 That is what the joints are all about.
 Manufacturers make them meet the challenge of taking large amounts of data from the rotor to the stator without any loss, damage, or mixup of any kind.

 - Make very low noise while working.
 Manufacturers use the best quality material to make rotary joints.
 That makes them rust-free and hence sound when it is working.

 - The FR rotary joints withstand harsh weather conditions where you plan to use the joint matters a lot.
 The good thing is the RF joint is suitable for use in different weather conditions.
 That is because it can withstand harsh weather conditions.

 - The joint requires less power to transmit large volumes of data.
 There are no worries about the extreme use of force to transfer large amounts of data.
 That is because the fiber optic joint is made in a way that it can carry data swiftly, with no loss and damage.

 - The RF joint is cost-effective.
 As a manufacturer, using the RF joint assures you less cost of production because the joint does not wear out due to corrosion hence less maintenance and less power bill to worry about.

-Just slip rings are for electrical signals, the fiber optic rotary joint is to use to transmit a large volume of data from moving part to stationary parts.
-You can find them in the market depending on your specifications or find the standard once made by the manufacture.
+Just slip rings are for electrical signals, the fiber optic rotary joint is used to transmit a large volume of data from moving parts to stationary parts.
+You can find them in the market depending on your specifications or find the standard once made by the manufacturer.